openblockchains/awesome-blockchains/bitcoin_proof_of_work.rb/README.md

-That's all the magic of proof-of-work / waste mining.
+That's all the magic of the proof-of-work / waste mining lottery.
 The environmental disaster in Bitcoin is the gigantic industrial scale.
 In 2019 the hash rate/second hit an all-time-high.